The Night Of The Kentucky Goblins – The Hopkinsville Invasion!

 Later descriptions of the creature were as fascinating as they were terrifying.
 The strange figure stood around three feet in height.
-Its bald heads appeared to be too large for its body, and had pointed “bat-like” ears on the top.
+Its bald heads appeared to be too large for its body and had pointed “bat-like” ears on the top.
 The arms also appeared wrongly sized, almost touching the floor.
-On the end of each arm the creature sported “talon-like claws” as opposed to hands.
+On the end of each arm, the creature sported “talon-like claws” as opposed to hands.
 The eyes were similarly too large, while the mouth appeared to have no lips and stretched right across its face.
-It also wore a tight, sliver bodysuit made from some kind of “metallic” material.
+It also wore a tight, silver bodysuit made from some kind of “metallic” material.

 To begin with, the strange goblin-like figure remained at a distance.
-Then, as if it had suddenly realised it was under the two men’s gaze, it flung its arms into the air, and surged towards the house.
+Then, as if it had suddenly realized it was under the two men’s gaze, it flung its arms into the air and surged towards the house.
 Both Taylor and Sutton raised their guns and opened fire.

 They again opened fire on the menacing figure, and again a direct hit only appeared to merely stun it.
 Within seconds it once again ran for cover away from the property.
 It would become quickly apparent that more than one of the other-worldly goblins had taken an interest in them.